PingIDM

 Filter synchronization data

-The following sections describe other ways to filter out objects or attributes to restrict the synchronization load.
+The following sections describe other ways to filter objects or attributes to restrict the synchronization load.

 Filter source and target objects with scripts

-You can filter the source or target objects that are included in a synchronization operation using the validSource, validTarget, or sourceCondition properties in your mapping:
+Synchronization operations can filter source or target objects using the validSource, validTarget, or sourceCondition properties within a mapping configuration:

 validSource